sunliangqin/VSCodeQuickBrowse/README.md

 # Introduction
-This extension enables you quickly open the current file in browser.
+## This extension enables you open the current file in browser based on the file path.

 ![Quick Browse](assets/quick-browse.gif)

-# Setting
+# Settings
-Here is an example to enable this project to quick browse the current file in github (keyboard shortcut `Ctrl+Alt+B`).
+## Here is an example to enable this project (under the quick-browse) to quick browse the files in github (default keyboard shortcut `Ctrl+Alt+B`).

 ```json
 "quickBrowse.rules": [